Placement of Children Looked After and Care Leavers Aged 16 and 17 in Semi-Independent Placement - 'Other Arrangements'/'Suitable Accommodation'

 If a young person is not there/doesn't attend the FSW must ring the young person to verify their well-being and arrange a new session.

 FSWs must verify the well-being of the young person through personal contact or phone contact, a text message is not sufficient.
 The FSW must use the pre-arranged memorable or 'safe phrase' or 'word' (Check-In Procedure) to check that the young person is acting with free will.
-If there are any concerns about the their responses or concern's about their risk/vulnerability this should be reported to the FSW manager, BAT, Social Worker/Out of Hours Service (OOHS) and the police for a decision and/or action.
+If there are any concerns about their responses or concern's about their risk/vulnerability this should be reported to the FSW manager, BAT, Social Worker/Out of Hours Service (OOHS) and the police for a decision and/or action.

 If the young person cannot be contacted by phone, a text message should be sent requesting that the young person contacts the FSW.
 If the young person does not respond within one hour the FSW must contact the key contacts in the Hertfordshire Key Contacts and Basic Information Form.

 If there are any particular concerns about the young person and any risk issues relating to them the young person should be reported missing immediately.
-FSW should refer to Children Missing From Home and Care.

 If a FSW has to cancel a visit/session the FSW provider must contact the young person and provide an alternative FSW (if the young person has positive relationships with a number of floating support workers) or arrange a future FSW visit/session.
 The well-being of the young person should be verified as above.